ivlab/2DPlotting-UnityPackage/Documentation/index.md

 Navigate to `Packages/IVLab 2DPlotting/Runtime/Prefabs/Grab and Go` and drag the `Complete Plotting Setup` prefab into an empty scene (make sure the scene is truly empty).

-With the `Complete Plotting Setup` prefab now in your scene, locate the `Data Manager` GameObject (it exists under `Complete Plotting Setup > Data` in the hierarchy, but can also be found using the search bar).
+With the `Complete Plotting Setup` prefab now in your scene, locate the `Default Data Manager` GameObject (it exists under `Complete Plotting Setup > Data Management > Data Managers` in the hierarchy, but can also be found using the search bar).
 The `DataManager` script attached to this GameObject will be your main tool for interacting with the package.
 Two of it's fields you may wish to interact with are:

 - **Csv Filename** - Change this to the name (excluding ".csv") of any csv file in your project's `Assets/Resources` folder (create this folder if you haven't already).
 This script will construct a data table from the csv with the given name, and then use it to power the data plots.
 (Note: There are already some example csv files in this package's `Runtime/Resources` folder.
 To use one of them, simply input its name into this field, e.g. "cars").
 - **Linked Data** - Add any additional data that you want to be linked to the main data table here.
 See [2D/3D Visualization](#2d3d-visualization) for more details.